sero-cash/console/README.md

 ### 3.contract params

-Create or invoke contract must post abi and pairs params。the paris is a json string array,the key is solidity params type  and the value is function param's value;and no need to splicing method parameters for imput param.
+Create or call contract must post abi and pairs params。the paris is a json string array,the key is solidity params type  and the value is function param's value;and no need to splicing method parameters for data param.

 gen paris: